Made a Shopify account, and Shopify SEO techniques left you scratching your head? If yes, we feel you.

 D) Use Canonical Tags to Avoid Duplicate Content Issues On Shopify

 One thing that troubles eCommerce sites the most is duplicate content.
-For those who don’t know much about duplicate content, let us tell you what it is.
-Duplicate content occurs when similar content appears on different URLs of the same website.
+For those who don’t know much about it, let us tell you what it is.
+This issue occurs when similar content appears on different URLs of the same website.

-Although it might not appear a problem to you, it is for search crawlers.
+Although it might not appear to be a problem, it is for search crawlers.
 That’s because it becomes difficult for them to identify the preferred version.
 And, for SEO to be effective, you want search engines to crawl your pages easily.

 E) Responsive Design